Deep Sleep Benefits: 8 Reasons You Cannot Afford to Skip It

 We tend to glorify being busy, pushing through exhaustion, and wearing our sleepless nights like a badge of honor.
 But the truth is that sleep is a biological need.
 Getting enough sleep is not just about feeling rested.
-It’s about functioning, healing, and thriving.
+It is about functioning, healing, and thriving.

-Here are eight powerful reasons demonstrating that it’s time to stop brushing off your bedtime and start protecting your sleep.
+Here are eight powerful reasons demonstrating that it is time to stop brushing off your bedtime and start protecting your sleep.

 Table of Contents